 Chef Louis Diat created this classic soup in the early 1900s, while working at New York's Ritz-Carlton hotel.

-4 medium leeks, white part only, trimmed, washed, and thinly sliced
+- 4 leeks, white and light green parts only, thinly sliced

-5 medium floury potatoes, peeled and thinly sliced
+- 5 medium white boiling potatoes (about 2 1⁄4 pounds), peeled and thinly sliced

 - 2 cups milk

 - 2 cups light cream